 This one’s gonna sound a little bit counterintuitive, but there is a reason for it.
 A lot of times, I will get the meat on the side.
 Some of you don’t want me anywhere near you, and that’s fine.
 But for me, I do it because they charge you the same price anyway.
 If I’m paying $12 for a pasta dish or $15 for a salad, and I get it without the meat, it often costs exactly the same.
 Plus, a lot of times they’ll charge you extra for substituting something else, even if you’re not getting the meat.

 Occasionally, you’ll get a server who’s really nice and can ring it in so you don’t pay a ton, but it’s rare.
 Meat costs a lot, so it seems silly to pay so much for a dish without it.
-So what I usually do get the meat on a side plate or to go container and give it to friends.
+So what I usually do get the meat on the side and give it to friends.
 (I used to give it to my dogs but the vet banned one of them from table food after a gastritis bout.)
 At this point, all my friends know if I get meat on the side, it’s open season for them.
 I’m paying for it anyway, I might as well get it and give it to someone.

 Ask About Vegetarian Options

-Another reason to ask if they may have a vegetarian or an allergy menu available.
-I’ve generally found this in more upscale restaurants, like steakhouses, or seafood or sushi restaurants. will have an allergy menu or a separate vegetarian menu.
+Another reason to ask is they may have a vegetarian or an allergy menu available.
+I’ve generally found this in more upscale restaurants, like steakhouses, or seafood or sushi restaurants.
+They will often have an allergy menu or a separate vegetarian menu.
 Sometimes the regular menu will indicate that these are available, but not always, so it’s worth asking.

 The final reason to ask is because your server may have an idea you haven’t even thought about.
-Most people know at least someone that doesn’t eat meat and if you’re working in a restaurant, you’ve probably had customers who don’t.
+Most people know at least someone that doesn’t eat meat.
+If you’re working in a restaurant, you’ve probably had customers who don’t.
 It never hurts to ask.
 I’ve had several servers suggest things that I greatly appreciated.

 I hope these tips help you for eating out as a vegetarian, especially if you’re a new vegetarian.
 I know that it can be difficult at first.
 When you’re a brand new vegetarian, there’s a lot to navigate.
 These tips will help make it easier, whether you’re a new vegetarian, longtime vegan or vegetarian, trying to eat less meat, or going out to eat with a vegetarian.